DV

 Strategy & risk

-DDDD tracks SCHD with a covered call approach, while SCHD tracks Dow Jones U.S. Dividend 100 Index with a basket approach.
+DDDD is actively managed around SCHD exposure with a covered call approach, while SCHD tracks Dow Jones U.S. Dividend 100 Index.

 DDDD beta